trippsc2/ansible-collection-zabbix/roles/agent2/README.md

 # Ansible Role: trippsc2.zabbix.agent2
 Version: 1.1.8

-This role installs the Zabbix Agent 2 on a Linux or Windows machine.
+This role installs the Zabbix Agent 2 on a Linux or Windows system.

 ## Requirements